Canonical graph decompositions via local separations: Local bottlenecks

-\begin{corlemma}[Nested set] Let $G$ be a locally finite, connected graph.
+\begin{corlemma}[Nested set] Let $G$ be a locally finite, connected graph, let $\cB$ be a set of bottlenecks in $G$, and let $\cB_r = \{\beta_r : \beta \in \cB\}$ be the set of $r$-local bottlenecks given by \cref{correspondenceBottlenecks}.
 Assume that the binary cycle space of $G$ is generated by cycles of length $\leq r$.
-Then the sets $N_r^k(G)$ are well-defined and consist precisely of all $r$-local separations $s_r$ induced by the separations $s$ in $N^k(G)$ given by \cref{construction:inductiveNestedSet}. \end{corlemma}
+Then the sets $N_r^k(G)$ are well-defined and consist of the $r$-local separations $s_r$ induced by the separations $s$ in $N^k(G)$ given by \cref{construction:inductiveNestedSet}.
+In particular, $N_r^k(G)$ is a nested set of $r$-local separations.
+Moreover, if $\cB_r$ is $\Gamma$-invariant for a subgroup~$\Gamma$ of $\Aut(G)$, then~$N_r^k(G)$ is $\Gamma$-canonical. \end{corlemma}